gregsholden/ecommerce_customer_analysis/README.md

 # Analysis of transaction data for an online electronics retailer

-## Backgound
+## Background

 Uses supervised and unsupervised machine learning models to analyze transaction data for an online retailer of electronic goods.

-The primary goals were to (a) use supervised learning models and a combination of traditional and web-based marketing metrics to predict the likelihood a customer would purchase a specific product, and (2) use unsupervised learning models to create customer clusters that could be used to develop enhanced marketing strategies.
+Primary goals were to (a) use supervised learning models and a combination of traditional and web-based marketing metrics to predict the likelihood a customer would purchase a specific product, and (2) use unsupervised learning models to create customer clusters that could be used to develop enhanced marketing strategies.

-Tradtional marketing metrics included Recency and Frequency of purchases, plus the Monetary Value of purchases made (collectively known as the RFM framework).
+Tradtional marketing metrics included Recency and Frequency of purchases, plus the Monetary Value of purchases made.
 Web-based metrics included Length of Browsing Session and the Number of Webpages Visited.

 This analysis was part of a Milestone Project for the University of Michigan's Master of Applied Data Science program.